 SNAP follows the Assess - Plan - Do - Review model as set out in the SEND Code of Practice (2014).

-SNAP-SpLD profiles 20 specific learning difficulties - more than any other SEN tool.
+SNAP-SpLD profiles 20 specific learning needs - more than any other SEN tool.
 Suitable for ages 4-16.

-SNAP-B can be used to profile 17 social, emotional and behavioural difficulties.
+SNAP-B can be used to profile 17 social, emotional and behavioural needs.
 Suitable for ages 5-16.